Remove tops from strawberries and place in food processor or blender. Blend on high until completely liquefied.

-While the strawberry is heating, place the gelatin powder into 1/4 cup cold water.
+While the strawberry is heating, place the Great Lakes Culinary Gelatin powder into 1/4 cup cold water.
 Whisk until gelatin powder is dissolved and forms a gummy like consistency.

 Once the strawberry juice has come to a gentle boil, turn off the heat and begin to whisk through a third of the gelatin, whisking continuously until completely dissolved.